camiloribeiro/cdeasy/README.md

 Go to your local docker host port 8080 and past the token to start.
 Since we have installed all the plug-ins needed to run our pipelines, there is no need to install it in the first step.
 Just click in the upper right X to close without installing anything.

-Beta support to blue ocean
+Support to blue ocean
 -----------------

-Now this example has also support to the beta version of blue ocean, the new jenkins gui.
+Now this example has also support to the blue ocean, the new jenkins gui.
 It is very basic and it is only supported by the example_pieline_jenkins2 job.
 Keep in mind you still have to run the seed job before anything else.
-A variant feature will appear in the top of your jenkins (Try Blue Ocean UI ...), if you click there (or add /blue after the jenkins url) you will engage in blue ocean beta experience.
-Be aware it is an beta release and it is still very young, so don't be too judgmental :) I will keep it up to data, so star or follow the repo to try the new versions.
+A variant feature will appear in the top of your jenkins (Try Blue Ocean UI ...), if you click there (or add /blue after the jenkins url) you will engage in blue ocean experience.
+I will keep it up to data, so star or follow the repo to try the new versions.

 Why is it so badly tested?
 -------------------------------------------